The Macclesfield Canal - Pubs!

 Please note - the individual pub pages are being re-developed; several pages do not yet contain data or pictures and the map links have not all been set!

-An * indicates those pubs within about 100 metres of the Macclesfield Canal.
+An * indicates those premises within about 100 metres of the Macclesfield Canal.
 Those pubs that are known to serve food are indicated as such.
 Table booking is not normally necessary in pubs but some establishments will reserve tables on request.
-However there are some notable establishments that should always be booked, and these are noted as such.
+However, there are some notable establishments that should always be booked, and these are noted as such.
 Those pubs without mention of food in the list below may well serve food - so check to clear doubt!
 Many of these pubs have their own pages - links are provided in the detail pages.
 Distances are approximate - I didn't pace them out!

 Marple